foundry-vtt-community/wiki.js/development/api/document.md

 > Documents created in this way do not undergo the full document [creation event cycle](#creation-event-cycle).
->
-> This has some dangers when used in conjunction with unlinked tokens (which this author does not understand yet).
 {.is-warning}

 Similar to Updating embedded documents as part of the parent update, it is possible to create new documents by providing all required fields but no `_id`.